n4er/n4er/README.md

 ## 🏆 Experience

-- **OQ SAOC – IDS & Digital Transformation Intern**
-  Worked on infrastructure and AI-related tasks, contributing to digital transformation initiatives.

-- **Rihal – Software Engineer Intern**
+**Software Engineer Intern | Rihal** | 2025 (2 Months)
+- Participated in Rihal’s *Spark to Code* internship program.
-  Focused on backend development, API integrations, and testing using Postman.
+- Worked on backend development, connecting APIs, and testing endpoints with Postman.
+- Contributed to real-world software development projects in a collaborative team environment.
+- Improved skills in debugging, API integration, and professional software engineering practices.

+---

+**AI & Digital Transformation Intern | OQ SAOC (IDS Department)** | 2024 (2 Months)
+- Gained exposure to infrastructure systems and digital transformation initiatives.
+- Assisted in AI-related research and internal solution development.
+- Collaborated with industry mentors on digital innovation projects.
+- Strengthened problem-solving, adaptability, and technical skills in a corporate environment.

 ---